Sphingolipid Metabolism and the Ceramides

 Structure of a typical GM2 ganglioside.
 The most common GM2 ganglioside is composed of the ceramide backbone, the typical GalNAc-Gal-Glc trisaccharide and the NANA (sialic acid) attached via an α(2,3) glycosidic linkage to the galactose residue of the trisaccharide core.
 In the GM2 ganglioside trisaccharide core, glucose is attached to the ceramide backbone via a β(1,1′) glycosidic linkage, the galactose is attached to the glucose via a β(1,4) glycosidic linkage and the GalNAc is attached to the galactose via a β(1,4) glycosidic linkage.

 Within the nervous system, gangliosides serve numerous important functions that include being the main carriers of sialic acid, an amino sugar that plays important roles in cell-cell and pathogen-cell interactions.
-Gangliosides are most abundant within the plasma membrane where their hydrophobic ceramide tails are inserted into the outer phospholipid leaflet, while
+Gangliosides are most abundant within the plasma membrane where their hydrophobic ceramide tails are inserted into the outer phospholipid leaflet, while the glycan headgroup extends out into the extracellular space where it can interact with molecules on other cells and those in the extracellular space.
+These ganglioside-mediated interactions lead to the modulation of cell signaling and cell-to-cell communication.

 Simple gangliosides, like GM3, predominate in most peripheral tissues.
 Within the brain approximately 90% of the gangliosides consist of four complex gangliosides (GM1, GD1a, GD1b, and GT1b).
 Within the brain, gangliosides are most abundant in myelin, followed by neuronal cells.
 Myelin contains large amounts of GM1 and GM4.
 Oligodendrocyte membranes contain GM1, GD3, and GM4.
 Astrocyte membranes possess mostly simple gangliosides, including GM3, GD3 and, to a lesser extent, GM4